U.S. and Israel strike Iran in operation 'Epic Fury.' Trump calls for regime overthrow

 Israel has closed its airspace to all passenger flights, and civil defense protocols have been activated.
 Regional military forces remain on high alert.

-Israel declared a 48-hour state of emergency.
-Air raid sirens have been sounding across the country, with authorities warning civilians to enter bomb shelters.
+A 48-hour state of emergency was declared nationwide.
+Air raid sirens sounded across Israel, with authorities warning civilians to enter bomb shelters.

 Trails of smoke streaked the sky above Tel Aviv as Israeli interception systems fired at incoming missiles.
 A hospital in central Israel began moving operations to an underground fortified compound.